Common Reasons for App Store Rejection

 Demo or Beta Versions

 Make sure your content looks “final” before submitting to Apple.
-They flag words like “test” or “demo”, and look out for any content that looks in any way unfinished.
+They review all the content in the application and flag words like “test” or “demo”, considering this to mean the application is unfinished and not ready for public use.
+They also look for any content that seems incomplete and could confuse users.

-If you build a high-quality app and cover all your bases, passing Apple’s review process is generally not difficult, and you’ll be able to get your app out in front of the people who can’t wait to use it.
+If you build a high-quality app and cover all your bases, passing Apple’s review process is generally not difficult.
+By minding these potential trip ups, you’ll be a few steps closer to getting your app out in front of the people who can’t wait to use it.